bigdata-ustc/EduNLP/docs/source/tutorial/en/seg.rst

 Main Processing Contents
 ---------------------------

-1. Convert multiple-choice questions in the form of dict to qualified item by `Syntax parsing <parse.rst>`_;
+1. Convert multiple-choice questions in the form of dict to qualified item by `Syntax parsing <tokenize.rst>`_;

 2. The input items are segmented and grouped according to the element type.